bytefish/bytefish.de/blog/modular_ef_core.md

 author: Philipp Wagner
 summary: This article shows how to build modular applications with EF Core 2.1.

 In this post I want to show you how to build modular applications with Entity Framework 2.1.

-It's something I have been playing around for quite some time.
-And it would be a waste to leave it unnoticed in a private GitHub repository, so I thought I share it over at:
+It's something I have been playing around for quite some time and it would be a waste to leave it unnoticed in a private GitHub repository.

+So I thought I share it over at:

 * [https://github.com/bytefish/ModularEfCore](https://github.com/bytefish/ModularEfCore)

 ## What is this whole post about? ##

-### Software Architecture ###
+### How I design Software ###

 [it's all the same]: http://blog.ploeh.dk/2013/12/03/layers-onions-ports-adapters-its-all-the-same/

-I spent countless hours of my life in endless meetings on software architecture.
+See, I spent countless hours of my life in endless meetings on software architecture.

 To me the whole aspect of software architecture and designing a systems based on uncertain requirements (Hello Agile Development!) is a source of very emotional and useless discussions.

-And to be honest with you.
-Layered Architecture, Onion Architecture, Hexagonal Architecture, Ports and Adapters... to me [it's all the same].
-And every sufficiently large project is going to turn into hell anyway.
+And to be honest: Every sufficiently large project turns into hell anyway.
 No matter what architecture you are going to use.
-The only difference is, if your company is giving you time to fix the the most hellish parts of it or not.
+The only difference is, if your company is giving you time to fix the most hellish parts or not.

+A Layered Architecture, Onion Architecture, Hexagonal Architecture, Ports and Adapters... to me [it's all the same].
+I noticed, that if you understand the domain you work in and you keep your concerns separated, then everything is going to work out anyway.

 By now I always start my projects with a dead simple Layered Architecture.
 Business Objects, Data Abstraction Layer, Data Transfer Objects.
 The whole thing.

 Often enough the Database model directly is my Applications Domain model.
 These days I am not even building Data Abstraction Layers, the Entity Framework ``DbContext`` **is the repository**.

-And these days whenever I see a "``IUnitOfWork``" or "``GenericRepository``" in a project, then something inside of me dies.
-The Entity Framework Context **already is a Repository itself** and it **already implements a Unit Of Work**.
-All I want is to keep my applications modules well separated, well layered, easy to understand and be productive.
+I extensively use OR-Mappers in the design process, because every other abstraction you try to "invent" leads to an OR-Mapper anyway.
+And believe me: You really, really don't want to maintain your own OR-Mapper.
+Just give yourself in!

+I want to enjoy writing software.
+I want to be productive.

 ### The Goal ###

-All Entity Framework projects I have been in often tend to implement a huge ``DbContext``, which holds at least 40 ``DbSet`` properties.
+All Entity Framework projects I have been in implement a huge ``DbContext``, which holds at least 40 ``DbSet`` properties.

 For most projects this works good enough and I am also not a friend of over-designing stuff (anymore).
 But for my personal Entity Framework Core projects I want to build more modular applications.

-Basically I want to be able to define mappings in their own assemblies, while still making use of all Query, Migration and Seeding capabilities of Entity Framework Core 2.1.
+Basically I want to be able to define mappings in their own assemblies, while still making use of all query, migration and seeding capabilities of Entity Framework Core 2.1.

 ## From the Idea to the Implementation ##